zipit145/softrams/README.md

 As a user, I need to be able to add a member to the organization so that I can keep track of each team roster.

 Member properties

-- First Name
+1. First Name
-- Last Name
+2. Last Name
-- Job Title
+3. Job Title
-- Status
+4. Status
-- Team
+5. Team

 ### Acceptance Criteria
+* Create a feature branch named after your Github user name
+  * Ex, `Whamo12`
 * On the member summary page, I should be able to click a button that navigates to a member detail form
 * The member detail form should include fields for each of the member properties above
 * Saving the member should redirect me back to the member summary page where I should see the new user listed on the table
-* Create a Pull-Request from `dev` into `master` with the new feature
+* Create a pull request off your feature branch

 ## Development Environment

 * [Express](https://expressjs.com/)
 * [Angular CLI](https://cli.angular.io/)
 * [json-server](https://github.com/typicode/json-server)
+  * A full fake REST API

 ## Running the Application